No, Not Like Those Weird Guys That Wear Camo

 The closest, and earliest, Trapper I have seen is located across the Dakota River by Riggs Station (see first screenshot below).
 He's east, just up the hill, from the station.
 The other more commonly spotted Trapper only seems to unlock after taking on the Legendary Grizzly Bear, from the mission "Exit Pursued By A Bruised Ego", and is just north-east from Emerald Station.
 He’s within a forested area which is teaming with animal life.
 It doesn’t matter what you bring him; Squirrels and Small Birds fit in Arthur’s Satchel, and your saddle can hold two Rabbits, Turkeys, Raccoons, and one deer or fox.
 If you do it near the Trapper you don’t have to ride far and he doesn’t care what quality they are in either.
 Taking them to Pearson earns you Honor and the Camp will get food supplies.
 If they’re in perfect quality certain pelts can unlock Camp upgrades and Upgraded Satchels.

-Survivalist Challenge #3: Kill 5 animals using a Varmint Rifle
+Challenge #3: Kill 5 Animals Using a Varmint Rifle